 1. Pura Vida

-Miami Beach favorite Pura Vida now calls the Design District home too.
-At its newest location, snack on flavorful acai bowls, fresh-squeezed juices and a variety of salads, bowls and wraps made with local veggies.
+Miami Beach favorite Pura Vida—with locations across South Florida, including Aventura, the Design District and West Palm Beach—offers flavorful acai bowls, fresh-squeezed juices and a variety of salads, bowls and wraps made with local veggies.
 We’ll take the gluten-free avocado toast with a bottle of OJ anytime.

 3818 NE First Ave.; Miami; 305-200-3109 or puravidamiami.com